Beth Chatto

-Beth Chatto OBE VMH (27 June 1923 – 13 May 2018) was an English plantswoman, garden designer and author known for creating and describing the Beth Chatto Gardens near Elmstead Market in the English county of Essex.
+Beth Chatto OBE VMH (27 June 1923 – 13 May 2018) was an English plantswoman, garden designer and author known for creating and describing the gardens named after her near Elmstead Market, Essex.
 She wrote several books about gardening under specific conditions and lectured on this in Britain, North America, Australia, the Netherlands and Germany.
 Her principle of placing the right plant in the right place drew on her husband Andrew Chatto's lifelong research into garden-plant origins.

 Biography

-Chatto was born at Good Easter, Essex, England, the daughter of Bessie (née Styles) and William Little, both enthusiastic gardeners.
-Named Bessie Diana, she used the name Beth from her twenties onwards.
-She attended Colchester County High School for Girls and trained to be a teacher at Hockerill College, Bishop's Stortford from 1940 to 1943.
+She was born Bessie Diana Little at Good Easter, Essex, to Bessie (née Styles) and William Little.
+She had a twin brother, Seley, to whom she remained close in adulthood.
+(Beth Chatto's Garden Notebook, October, p.
+278.)
+Her parents were themselves keen gardeners.
+She was educated at Colchester County High School for Girls before training as a teacher at Hockerill College, Bishop's Stortford.
+She adopted the name Beth in her twenties.

-In the early 1940s, she met Andrew Chatto, a fruit farmer, grandson of the founder of the publishing firm Chatto & Windus.
+In the early 1940s, she met Andrew Chatto, a fruit farmer, namesake grandson of the founder of the publishing firm Chatto & Windus.
 Their shared love of plants helped to bring them together and they married in 1943.
 The couple lived in Braiswick, Colchester, where their two daughters, Diana and Mary, were born in 1946 and 1948.
-In 1960 they moved into the new White Barn House, built on the farm at Elmstead Market.
-Andrew died in 1999.

-The couple met Sir Cedric Morris, whose art school at Benton End in Hadleigh, Suffolk attracted artists such as Francis Bacon and Lucian Freud, who later gained fame.
-Beth Chatto learned about plants from Morris, but was dismayed when he advised her to move house if she wanted to create a great garden.
-Chatto had a friend who lived nearby named Pamela Underwood, who had a nursery and was keen on flower arranging.
-She persuaded Chatto to get involved and they were two of the founder members of the second flower arranging club in the country, in Colchester.
-From the late 1950s, Chatto was involved in the Flower Club movement, lecturing, opening new clubs and demonstrating flower arranging.
-Members became an enthusiastic audience for unusual plants and a mail order business began from a small hand-typed sheet.
-From 1960, the Chattos worked on developing the Chatto Gardens and in 1967 the nursery was opened.
-In 1978 Chatto's first book, The Dry Garden, was published by J. M. Dent.
+In 1960, they moved into the new White Barn House, built on the farm at Elmstead Market.
+At this time, they became friends with Sir Cedric Morris, who ran an art school at Dedham, Essex, attended by Francis Bacon and Lucian Freud.
+Chatto learned much of planting techniques from Morris, but his advice that she should move house if she wanted to create a truly great garden was less welcomed.
+With another friend, Pamela Underwood, Chatto became interested in flower arranging and the pair were founder members of the second flower arranging club in the country, in Colchester.
+From the late 1950s, Chatto was involved in the Flower Club movement.

-Chatto died at the age of 94, on 13 May 2018.
+From 1960, the Chattos worked on developing their gardens and in 1967 the nursery was opened.
+In 1978, Beth Chatto's first book, The Dry Garden, was published by J. M. Dent.
+She contributed to articles for the international and national press and appeared in international media.
+She worked with a team on developing the gardens and continued to inspect and approve their work until the day before she died, at the age of 94, on 13 May 2018.
+Her husband had pre-deceased her by almost 20 years, dying in 1999.

-In her later years, Chatto commissioned author Catherine Horwood to write about her life and her work.
+In her later years, Chatto commissioned Catherine Horwood to write about her life and her work.
 Beth Chatto: A Life with Plants was published in 2019 by Pimpernel Press.